Mavis meeting Suky for the first time on 31st December.

 When she went missing Lovely Hubby thought she had been caught by foxes or badgers and had met a grim end.
 I guessed that she may have been picked up by someone returning home after a holiday and kept for themselves and I remember writing that on here that if that was the case, I hoped she had gone to a good home !!

 That looks like it was the case .... but she did NOT go to a good home.

 Whoever the bastards are that did this (and I DO NOT swear lightly) must have got her pregnant virtually straight away and hoped to make money from her by selling the pups.
-I have just got back from our vets and the she reckons that Mavis has had puppies within the last 2 -3 weeks, and probably they have either been taken off her MUCH too early or they have all died, because at the moment she is full of milk.
-When they had no further use for her she was dumped.
+I have just got back from our vets and they reckon that Mavis has had puppies within the last 2 -3 weeks, and probably they have either been taken off her MUCH too early or they have all died, because at the moment she is full of milk.
+When they had no further use for her and could see that she was not able to be a good mother, she was dumped.
 All I can say is thank goodness for micro-chips.

 When the nurse at the vets practice in Peterborough led her out to me, Mavis recognised me more than I recognised her.
 If it wasn't for those big trusting big brown eyes she could have been a complete stranger.
 She was still wearing her spotty red collar although it was now thick with grime, but the tags with our name and contact details, and the one that stated that she was micro-chipped had been ripped off.

 She has medication to dry up her milk, some pro-biotics to help her poor gurgling tummy, I have given her a dose of Advocate to get rid of the fleas and worms that she is riddled with, and once that has taken full effect and her 'undercarriage' is less tender she will be bathed.